 We are working with Lansing, Michigan courts to create visual resources for people facing evictions, to prepare for their court hearing.

 Courses We Offer

 The Legal Design Lab team teaches hands-on classes that mix legal research, design work, and technology development.
-Our current classes in 2021-22 school year include: Justice By Design: Eviction, in which students work with the NAACP partners to develop innovative, effective eviction prevention pilots (806Y) and Unlocking Technology to Promote Access to Justice, in which students work on developing new policies, data infrastructure, and tech that scale to serve self-represented litigants (808J).
+Recent classes include Justice By Design: Eviction, in which students work with the NAACP partners to develop innovative, effective eviction prevention pilots (806Y) and Unlocking Technology to Promote Access to Justice, in which students work on developing new policies, data infrastructure, and tech that scale to serve self-represented litigants (808J).

 In addition to our courses for students, the Legal Design Lab also works with legal organizations to train them on design thinking, scope new initiatives, conduct user testing, and plan how to bring innovation into their organization.